hydrolix/hdx-spark-takehome/README.md

 ## 7. Submit Your Solution

 **Please make your repository private!**\
-Push your changes to your fork, and invite the contributors of this repo (@fedrod and @aggarwaa)
+Push your changes to your fork, and invite the contributors of this repo (@fedrod @aggarwaa and @emanb29)